GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (128) .md

 **Range**: 1 yard

 **Effect**: You produce a line up to 6 yards long and up to 1 yard high and wide.
-Everything in the way of this line is pushed back a number of feet equal to the spell check result + + spel tier + [Magic] score divided by their weight in stones.
+Everything in the way of this line is pushed back a number of feet equal to the spell check result + spell tier + [Magic] score divided by their weight in stones.
 Alternatively, you may have the shap of the effect by a cone.
 If so, the range is reduced to a third of its length.
 Furthermore, you may opt to have the shape changed to a fan or semifan, but this halves the length.

 This can blow away gasses and vapors, including those of a magical nature.